Quick reference guide

 Sign language interpreters and transcribers provide communication access services for students.
 The student will make these requests with Accessible Ed & Disability Resources.
 You may request a consultation to better understand the role of an interpreter or transcriber in your class, and how best to interact to facilitate student learning.
 Learn more about interpreters and transcribers »

 There are amplification and magnification technologies that may be needed by students.
 Instructor assistance may be needed.
 Please note, that when communication access services are being provided remotely, or when students just need amplification, you may be asked to wear a microphone while lecturing, and to repeat questions before answering them.
 Learn more about adaptive equipment loans »

 If this accommodation is indicated on the Approved Academic Accommodations letter, you may be asked to assist.
-Providing appropriate notetaking support is a cooperative effort between facility and Disability Services.
+Providing appropriate notetaking support is a cooperative effort between facility and Accessible Ed & Disability Resources.
 Learn more about notetaking support options »

 Reviewing material presented orally in class may be a vital study aid for some students.
-If a request is made, and approved by Disability Services, the student should be permitted to audio record class lectures.
+If a request is made, and approved by Accessible Ed & Disability Resources, the student should be permitted to audio record class lectures.

 Instructors may ask that a student sign a statement promising that recordings will only be used for their personal study and not shared.
-Disability Services has such agreements and can customize language to address individual faculty concerns.
+Accessible Ed & Disability Resources has such agreements and can customize language to address individual faculty concerns.

 Note that use of Livescribe pens or notetaking apps follow the same guidance as use of tape recorders or digital recorders.
 Also note that requests to video record class lectures may require additional conversation, depending on the issues at play.